 I am new to beekeeping.
-A local bee guy set me up with bees and a queen in a Langstroth box in the beginning of May.
+A local bee guy set me up with bees and a queen in a Langstroth box at the beginning of May.
 The bees are very active and 7 of the 10 frames are loaded with eggs and larva as well as some cells filled with what appears to be honey.
-Other cells are filled with a clear liquid and still others are filled with something else, I have no idea what!
+Other cells are filled with a clear liquid and still, others are filled with something else, I have no idea what!
 I have some questions about natural beekeeping.

 Q) The bee guy told me to feed the hive sugar water since this is a new hive, but after reading your advice, I’m thinking I want to stop.
 Will that be dangerous to the new hive?
 I’m in Southern California and there are a lot of plants in bloom right now, but I don’t want to stress the bees.
 They suck down a quart of sugar water every three days!